Shadowsx3/clima-bot/README.md

 - **Observability with Sentry** 🔍: Detailed tracking of issues and performance.
 - **Docker Compose Setup** 🐳: Simplified testing setup using Docker Compose to minimize overhead.
 - **GitHub Actions Pipeline** ⚙️: Automated testing pipeline to ensure code quality and functionality.
-- **MongoDB Atlas and Azure Container Apps** 🦔: A stable production environment running in the cloud with auto-deployment.
+- **MongoDB Atlas and Azure Container Apps** 🦔: A stable production environment running in the cloud.
+- **UI E2E Tests with Playwright** 🧪: End-to-end tests for the bot's user interface, built with Python and Playwright to ensure smooth, real-world interactions.

 ## Requirements 🧰